saber-games/saber-delivery-deploy/README.md

 ### SD-Proxy deployment

-We recommend set data_dir for directory mapped on the second disk.
+We recommend set data_dir for directory mapped on the second data disk.

-You should get all tokens, urls before running these commands.
+You need to get all tokens, urls, etc. before running these commands.

-You should generate password for qBittorrent > 14 chars or use your own.
+You need to generate password for qBittorrent > 14 chars or use your own.

 In our example, Ansible is installed and run locally.